 A couple of criticisms we have is that we wish the dials would display full sat nav maps, like what you get in the Volkswagen Tiguan eHybrid.
 A physical ‘Home’ button would also be appreciated, as the icon serving this purpose at the top of the screen can be a little difficult to hit when on the move.

 In This Review

-- 5Interior & comfort - currently readingPremium-quality materials and cutting-edge on-board technology combine to make the Hyundai Tucson interior one of the best in its class
+- 5Interior, dashboard & comfort - currently readingPremium-quality materials and cutting-edge on-board technology combine to make the Tucson's interior one of the best in its class

 - 6Boot space, seating & practicalityThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties